-Land at Burlington Park, as shown on the Policies Map, Figure 30B, is allocated for employment uses.
-Development proposals for commercial use are supported provided that they:
+The Burlington Press site (land at Burlington Park), as shown on the Policies Map, Figure 30B, is allocated for employment uses.
+Development proposals for employment use are supported provided that they:

-- do not unacceptably affect residential amenity arising from disturbance such as noise, pollution, HGV vehicle movements - ensure that the design and layout of additional buildings conforms in scale and materials to the Conservation Character Area 2 (High Street East: Administrative/Religious), as described in the Conservation Area Appraisal and Appendix 1 - include appropriate landscaping to minimise the impact on adjacent listed buildings - do not create unacceptable additional traffic impacts - provide adequate off-street parking for cars and bicycles in accordance with SCDC parking standards - provide for electric charging points for cycles and cars.
+- do not unacceptably affect residential amenity arising from disturbance such as noise, pollution, HGV vehicle movements - ensure that the scale and materials of additional buildings are compatible with those described in the Conservation Area Appraisal (Character Area 2, Station Road), - include appropriate landscaping to minimise the impact on adjacent listed buildings - do not create unacceptable additional traffic impacts - provide adequate off-street parking for cars and bicycles in accordance with SCDC parking standards - provide for electric charging points for cycles and cars.